Who We Are

 John has been training people in first aid, CPR, emergency preparedness, and emergency equipment maintenance for over forty years.
 A career U. S. Navy Surface Warfare Officer and Vietnam veteran, John trained and evaluated crews in first aid and shipboard fire fighting and damage control on ships ranging in size from an ocean-going tug, USS Abnaki (ATF-96), to a nuclear powered aircraft carrier, USS Nimitz (CVN-68).

-John is certified both by the Emergency Care & Safety Institute (ECSI) and by the American Red Cross as an instructor for Standard First Aid, Wilderness and Remote First Aid, Healthcare Provider CPR/AED, Administering Emergency Oxygen, Bloodborne Pathogens Training, and Adult, Child and Infant CPR and AED.
+John is certified by the Emergency Care & Safety Institute (ECSI) and has been certified by the American Red Cross as an instructor for Standard First Aid, Wilderness and Remote First Aid, Healthcare Provider CPR/AED, Administering Emergency Oxygen, Bloodborne Pathogens Training, and Adult, Child and Infant CPR and AED.
 He is also a graduate of FEMA’s Community Emergency Response Team course.